eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 A `default` class may be [refined](#member_class_refinement) by types which inherit the containing class or interface.

+### `sealed` classes

+A class declaration annotated `sealed` cannot be instantiated (either in an invocation expression or in an extends clause) outside the module in which it is defined.
+This provides a way to share a class's type with other modules while retaining control over subclassing and instance creation.

 ### Members

 The permitted members of classes are [classes](../class),